 The preparation of financial statements in conformity with U.S. GAAP requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities.
 These estimates are subject to known and unknown risks, uncertainties and other factors that could materially impact the amounts reported and disclosed in the financial statements and related footnotes.
-Significant estimates include estimated investment income expected to be received and fair value of marketable securities.
-Actual results could differ from those estimates.

-Subsequent events
+Subsequent Events

-The Indian Trust evaluated events and transactions occurring between December 31, 2018 and February 8, 2019, which is the date that the financial statements were available to be issued, for disclosure and recognition purposes.
+The Indian Trust evaluated events and transactions occurring between December 31, 2019 and February 12, 2020, which is the date that the financial statements were available to be issued, for disclosure and recognition purposes.